neilc720/league-of-legends-statistics/README.md

 This dataset, available on Kaggle, has already been explored by several users through notebooks like this one [here](https://www.kaggle.com/code/servietsky/league-of-legends-what-to-do-in-first-10-min) presenting basic statistics and correlations.
 However, we aim to stand out by offering a more visually engaging representation of the data.

-Beyond a simple statistical analysis, we also want to develop a straightforward model that allows a player to input their game data after 10 minutes of play.
+Beyond a simple statistical analysis, we also want to develop a straightforward model (probably a logistic regression) that allows a player to input their game data after 10 minutes of play.
 This model would predict whether they were likely to win, providing valuable insights for potential improvement.

 To present our data, we may take inspiration from previous years' projects, particularly the use of a slide-based scrolling system rather than continuous scrolling.
 This approach can provide a more immersive and structured experience, allowing users to focus on key insights step by step.